anjana14m/Dataset-manipulation/README.md

 # Dataset-manipulation
-Python for simple dataset manipulation using Flights dataset
+This is a small work on how we can access the details in a dataset using Python.